fpereiro/backendlore/readme.md

 Redis is much more than a key-value store: it is a server that implements data structures in memory.
 In practice, this means that you have access to fundamental constructs like lists, hashes, sets.
 These data structures are implemented with amazing quality, consistency and performance.

+If you work with [mission critical data](https://m.signalvnoise.com/your-software-just-isnt-mission-critical/) (financial transactions, healthcare), I suggest working instead with a relational database that fulfills the [ACID properties](https://en.wikipedia.org/wiki/ACID) and has a very high probability of not losing data ever.
+As far as I know, redis can guarantee `ACI`, but cannot guarantee `D` to the same extent (at least not if you're running a single node).

 As stated above in the Architecture section, it is highly recommended that [RDB persistence](https://redis.io/topics/persistence) (and possibly AOF) should be turned on.
 I highly recommend backing up redis dumps into AWS S3, instead of just locally - this can be done by the node instance itself.

+Because redis is an in-memory database, if either redis (or the underlying instance) is restarted you'll almost certainly lose a few seconds of data (the data written to memory yet not committed to a RDB/AOF files, which are on the disk and will survive a restart).
+It is critical that neither redis nor the instance where it runs should be randomly restarted.
+The deeper causes for accidental restarts should be analyzed and eliminated.
+In seven years of using redis, I've never experienced a restart coming from redis itself (or a redis bug, for that matter); but I have experienced Docker and the OS restarting redis because of memory limits.

 I recommend writing down in the readme the key structure used by your application in redis.
 Here's [an example](https://github.com/altocodenl/acpic#redis-structure).